-There are 3 operators that run from Cebu to Tagbilaran City, Bohol Island, with 10 departures per day.
-If you decide to take a Ferry, you can take the Business, Tourist, Standard, Economy, and VIP Cabin options.
+There are 4 operators that run from Cebu to Tagbilaran City, Bohol Island, with 9 departures per day.
+If you decide to take a ferry, you can take the Tourist, Open Air, Business, VIP Cabin, Standard, and High Speed options.

 One of the main tourist destinations in the Philippines, Cebu is a treasure trove of natural and man-made wonders.
 The province is the gateway to some of the most stunning snorkeling and diving sites in the country.
 The region is home to sparkling blue waters, colorful coral gardens and an astounding array of marine life - swim with manta rays, whale sharks, and dolphins!
 With 168 islands to explore, there is plenty of island hopping to do.
 Simply board a boat and visit Mactan, Bantayan, Pescador Island, or Kalanggaman islands.